LoreBadTime/Tirocinio_Classificazione_Cagliata_public/README.md

 ### Optional

-To run the mutual information test equivalence between matlab and scipy implementation you need to install scipy and numpy, otherwise the test is skipped and its just normally used the matlab version.
+To run the mutual information test equivalence between matlab and scipy implementation you need to install scipy,numpy and sklearn. otherwise the test is skipped and its just normally used the matlab version.
 The test results are saved in "./test/mutual_info_*.txt" files and are the mutual information scores obtained from matlab and scikit algorithms on alexnet extracted features given a filter and a set.
 The files contain and index with associated mutual information score, that seems to be equal to up to the fifth decimal (this may be caused by differencies in random generation and machine number precision in both languages, the rest of digits are similar in terms of absolute values).